Michelleeby/pAIr/README.md

 - Chat with "gpt4" without leaving the terminal
 - Set the system prompt during the conversation
 - Train the tokenizer with your own chat logs
+- syntax highlighting for returned code snippets in markdown code blocks

 ## Installation